Swaylend/swaylend-monorepo/README.md

 # Deployments

 There is a dedicated [DEPLOYMENTS.md](DEPLOYMENTS.md) for contracts.
-For the releases of the dapp, see [Releases](https://github.com/Swaylend/swaylend-monorepo/releases).
+For the dapp's releases, see [Releases](https://github.com/Swaylend/swaylend-monorepo/releases).

 # Socials / Contact
 * Twitter/X: [@swaylend](https://x.com/swaylend)